What is an Onomatopoeia?

 How To Fix

-Thankfully, having an engine mount repaired is pretty affordable.
+Thankfully, having an engine mount repaired is relatively affordable.
 A shop should be able to spot-weld the problem area for less than an hour of labor.
 However, if you need to replace it, be prepared to spend as much as $800 for a shop to do it.

 Mind The Grind?
 Get Rid Of It